Skip to main content

 • You have returned tokens for removing coins from a liquidity pool.

 • A failed transaction.
 This will be ignored from tax and balance calculations.
-(Note: Any fees incurred from creating the transaction will be accounted for.)
+Note - Any fees incurred from creating the transaction will be accounted for.

 • Mark the transactions as spam and ignore them from tax and balance calculations.

 • To account for a non-taxable transaction where one asset is traded for another.
 It works by assigning the cost basis and purchase date of the original asset to the new one.
-(NOTE: If you are a UK user using the HMRC inventory method, 'swap' is currently not supported.
-Please use 'buy/sell'.)

 • You received crypto on a blockchain from a trade initiated on a different blockchain.
 This is the incoming side of a cross-chain trade.